bjornum/main_assignment-pro1001/MiscPlanning/Journey.md

 - Fixed info title, now are centered, as it should.
 - Adjusted info link, with darkslategray colour.
 - Counting this section of the landing page as completed, and moving on to the next one.
+- Struggling against some default behaviour of css.
+So moving on for now.
+The space between header and description was hard. got no time, but noted down.